armilanez/secretsProject/README.md

 # Secrets Project

 This project is a website which shows you a secret from someone!
-Just hover your mouse in the main image shown at the center and it shall appear!
+Just hover your mouse on the main image shown at the center and it shall appear!

 Project powered by `Node` and `Axios`.